CityScope/cityscope.github.io/docsite/docs/TUI/CityScoPy.md

 ##### main scanning and sending method

 Scanner will detect colors in arrays of 2d-pixel arrays.
-Than, these color arrays will be compared to list of `tags` attribute of a given `__settings__.json` file.
+Then, these color arrays will be compared to list of `tags` attribute of a given `__settings__.json` file.
 Then the tool will return a list of `type` and `rotation` for each of the scanned arrays.
 This list is then converted to cityIO acceptable JSON format and can be sent using POST request.

 ##### options in `__settings__.json`